 Create Your Perfect Season Package Buy Tickets

 Music: Adolphe Adam

 Witness a love story that has captivated hearts for centuries with the World Premiere of Edwaard Liang’s Giselle.
-This timeless ballet, set to Adolphe Adam’s score, will share both classical and contemporary elements as it weaves the haunting tale of a peasant girl’s quest for love.
+This timeless ballet, set to Adolphe Adam’s score, will feature classical elements as it weaves the haunting tale of a peasant girl’s quest for love.
 Liang’s Giselle will reimagine and reinvigorate this beloved work, leaving audiences inspired and awed.